-Wilberforce University, the country’s oldest private historically black university with origins dating back before the Civil War, is celebrating its 163rd year.
+Wilberforce University, the country’s oldest private historically black university with origins dating back before the Civil War, celebrates more than 160 years.

 The original university had its start on land known for its natural springs and pastoral beauty located east of Xenia.
 Elias Drake, a lawyer and former speaker of the Ohio General Assembly, purchased the land and built a health resort on the site in 1850.
 He called it Tawawa Springs.

 When Southern slaveholders traveled to the resort for relaxation, they brought their slaves.
 Northerners didn’t approve and business declined.
 Eventually, the resort closed in 1855.

 A stop on the Underground Railroad, the property was purchased by the Methodist Episcopal Church.
 The hotel and cottages transformed into a school to “provide an intellectual Mecca and refuge from slavery’s first rule: ignorance,” according to the university’s historical narrative.